ivicanikolicsg/MAIAN/README.md

 # Maian

-The repository contains Python implementation of Maian -- a tool for automatic detection of buggy Ethereum smart contracts of three different types: prodigal, suicidal and greedy.
+The repository contains the Python implementation of Maian -- a tool for automatic detection of buggy Ethereum smart contracts of three different types: prodigal, suicidal and greedy.
 Maian processes contract's bytecode and tries to build a trace of transactions to find and confirm bugs.
-The technical aspects of the approach are described in [our paper](https://arxiv.org/abs/1802.06038).
+The technical aspects of the approach are described in the paper [I. Nikolic et al.: Finding the Greedy, Prodigal, and Suicidal Contracts at Scale, arXiv, 2018](https://arxiv.org/abs/1802.06038).

+Maian was originally published in the repository https://github.com/ivicanikolicsg/MAIAN, but seems unmaintained since 2018.
+This fork updates the code to recent (2021) versions of Python, geth, Z3, and web3.
+The graphical user interface has not yet been updated and probably will not yet work.

 ## Evaluating Contracts
 Maian analyzes smart contracts defined in a file `<contract file>` with: